listicon

 Stay overnight in Chongqing.

 In the morning, you will visit Three Gorge Museum, Local in the Yuzhong District of Chongqing, which is a museum about the Three Gorges and Chongqing.
 You can view many statues, ceramics and bronze relics here.
-And you can also see a lot of photographs which give you a chance to learn about the historical of Chongqing.
+And you can also see a lot of photographs which give you a chance to learn about the history of Chongqing.

 In the afternoon, head to Ciqi Kou.
 Here, you can stroll in traditional cobbled streets, buy some souvenirs, taste delicious foods, and enjoy the river view at the end of streets.